What are military police?

 The law enforcement arm of the U.S. Army is called the Military Police Corps.
 The Air Force military police force goes by the name U.S. Air Force Security Forces.
-The Navy’s law enforcement arm is called Masters At Arms and the Marines’ is known as the Provost’s Marshal’s Office.
-Within each of these police agencies are a number of ranks and divisions which have responsibilities in different areas of law enforcement.
+The Navy’s law enforcement arm is called Masters At Arms and the Marines law enforcement arm is known as the Provost’s Marshal’s Office.
+Within each of these police agencies are a number of ranks and divisions that have responsibilities in different areas of law enforcement.

 Each branch has its own distinctive uniform.
 Normally, they carry hand weapons such as the M9.
 In combat situations, they might also be equipped with an M4 carbine, an M203 grenade launcher and a 12 gauge shotgun.